EleniMarli/recipes_project/README.md

-# A way to create your shopping list
+# A way to create customisable shopping lists for your favourite recipes with a simple UI
 ## How does it work?

 ## Execute using the graphical user interface (currently recommended)